 What age is Sarahah recommended for?

 How can I protect my privacy on Sarahah?

 What if my kid wants to use Sarahah?

-Sarahah is a very simple app.
+Sarahah is very simple .
 Once you register with a username and password, you can share your profile link on any social platforms and ask that people use the link to give you feedback.
-People can type anything anonymously and it will be delivered to you through the app or site.
+People can type anything anonymously and it will be delivered to you.
 You can also give feedback on others.
-You can find people to comment on by using the search function or a direct link.

-Sarahah is easy to use, so kids won't have any trouble figuring out how to operate the app.
+Sarahah is easy to use, so kids won't have any trouble figuring out how to operate it.
 But because all comments are anonymous, it's very easy for people to say mean and hurtful things without any repercussions.
-Reviews on the App Store indicate that Sarahah is being used as a cyberbullying tool.
 For these reasons, Sarahah is not appropriate for kids.

 Sarahah is not recommended for kids.
-Both Common Sense and the App Store rate it for age 17 and up.
+Common Sense rates it for age 17 and up.

-If kids decide to use Sarahah, they should use the settings to opt out of their name or profile photo appearing in search.
-They should also opt out of allowing unregistered Sarahah users comment on their accounts as a further line of defense.
-They should also consider only sharing their profile link with specific people, though they can't be sure that those people won't share the link with others.
+If kids decide to use Sarahah, they should consider only sharing their profile link with specific people, though they can't be sure that those people won't share the link with others.